Wasteland-Ventures-Group/WV-VTT-module/README.md

 ### Compiling/Transpiling

-This project uses [Sass](https://sass-lang.com/) to generate its CSS files.
-Additionally, this project and FVTT itself use [Handlebars](https://handlebarsjs.com/) to populate the application templates with data.
+This project uses [Typescript](https://www.typescriptlang.org/) to generate its Javascript, [Sass](https://sass-lang.com/) to generate its CSS and it and FVTT itself use [Handlebars](https://handlebarsjs.com/) to populate the application templates with data.
 While populating the templates with data, a localization mechanism is used to put translated strings into the the templates.
 The entire templating mechanism is mocked by a few [Gulp](https://gulpjs.com/) tasks.
 That way templates can be created and tested without the need to start FVTT and load the system into it.

 ### Gulp Tasks

-Gulp is a task runner for javascript, to automate repetitive tasks.
+Gulp is a task runner for Javascript, to automate repetitive tasks.
 It can even look out for changes in the input files for a task and rerun the task on its own in that case.

-There are two sets of major tasks in this project currently.
-The `sass` tasks compile Sass files under `./sass` (and all subdirs) into CSS files in `./css`.
-The `hbs` tasks compile Handlebars templates under `./templates` into HTML pages under `./html`.
-In doing so they use the mock character data under `./mock` and the translation data under `./lang`.
+There are three sets of major tasks in this project currently.
+The `ts` tasks compile the Typescript under `./src/typescript` (and all subdirs) into Javascript in `./dist/modules`.
+The `sass` tasks compile Sass files under `./src/sass` (and all subdirs) into CSS files in `./dist/css`.
+The `hbs` tasks compile Handlebars templates under `./dist/templates` into HTML pages under `./test/out/html`.
+In doing so they use the mock character data under `./test/mock` and the translation data under `./dist/lang`.
 In contrast to the `sass` tasks, the `hbs` tasks are not generalized.
 Instead there is a single task for each template.
 However, there is a general `hbs` task, that runs all of them in parallel.

 Some tasks have a variant with the `:watch` suffix.
 Those tasks are meant to be run as a background task and will look for changes in the corresponding input